priyanshagrahari/iiitr_connect/guides/student_quickstart_guide.md

 <img src="./images/student_quickstart/10.webp" width="300">
 The next screen should display a list of available courses, if any:
 <img src="./images/student_quickstart/11.webp" width="300">
-`Please select the course with the suffix relevant to your branch (AI or DS).`
+`Please select the course with the suffix relevant to your branch (CSE or AI&DS).`
 When you select a course from the list, you will be prompted to confirm the action:
 <img src="./images/student_quickstart/12.webp" width="300">
 Confirm by clicking the ☑ button.